 Spreading cake batter over cinnamon sugar swirls

-The cake is made with the traditional method using a mixer: cream butter and sugar (I used Domino® Granulated Sugar for moisture and sweetness), add your eggs and vanilla, then alternate adding your dry ingredients with buttermilk (or sour cream or greek yogurt) until a smooth cake batter is formed.
+The cake is made with the traditional method: in the bowl of a stand mixer, or large mixing bowl with a hand mixer, cream butter and sugar (I used Domino® Granulated Sugar for moisture and sweetness) using the paddle attachment of your mixer on medium-high speed, add your eggs and vanilla on medium speed, then alternate adding your dry ingredients (a third of the flour mixture) with a third of the buttermilk to the rest of the wet ingredients on low speed until a smooth cake batter is formed.

 Important: don’t overbeat the cake!
 Stop once it is smooth and combined, and fold any flour bits that may be on the bottom of the bowl in with a spatula.
 Overbeating cake batter makes for a tough cake, and no one wants that!